-Office of Motor Vehicles customer service centers affected by statewide network outage
+Office of Technology Services: Most OMV customer service centers online following network outage

 Latest Weather Blog

-Office of Motor Vehicles customer service centers affected by statewide network outage
+Office of Technology Services: Most OMV customer service centers online following network outage

-BATON ROUGE — All Office of Motor Vehicles customer service centers have been affected by a statewide network outage.
+BATON ROUGE — Office of Motor Vehicles customer service centers were affected for several hours on Thursday by a statewide network outage.

-The OMV announced the outage around 9 a.m., adding that the "Office of Technology Services is working diligently to resolve the issue."
+The OMV announced the outage around 9 a.m.

+By 1 p.m., the Office of Technology Services said that most services had been restored and that they are working to see how much was affected by the outage, as well as determining what caused it.

+"The cause of the outage is unknown, and we are actively looking for the cause as well as the fix.
+The last time we had a similar outage was back in June, and we were able to quickly identify the problem and quickly correct it.
+I am confident we will have a similar outcome today," a spokesperson said.

 More News